hypo69/hypo/docs/gemini/out/en/doc/src/suppliers/chat_gpt/gpt_traigner.md

 traigner.dump_downloaded_conversations()
 ```

-This example demonstrates how to create a `GPT_Traigner` instance and call the `dump_downloaded_conversations` method to initiate the data processing pipeline.
+This example demonStartes how to create a `GPT_Traigner` instance and call the `dump_downloaded_conversations` method to initiate the data processing pipeline.
 Further steps for model training (not implemented here) would likely follow.

 ```